“… a Ulysses to remember, which is unlikely to be equalled on these shores for some time” ***** Financial Times

 A heart-stopping tale of true love against adversity, performed in a vivid new English translation by Christopher Cowell.

-A co-production with the Kilkenny Arts Festival.
+A co-production with the Kilkenny Arts Festival generously supported by First Berlin GmbH.

-Image by Marshall Light Studio
+Images © Marshall Light Studio

 Christian Curnyn made his Royal Opera debut in 2009 conducting The Beggar’s Opera in the Linbury Studio Theatre.
 He has since conducted The Royal Opera’s productions of Cavalli’s L’Ormindo and Rossi’s Orpheus at the Sam Wanamaker Playhouse, Shakespeare’s Globe.